grdddj/done-for-today/plan.md

 ## Deep work

-Manufacturing - allow failing the test with success=False
+Manufacturing
+- review of the current python/shell scripts
+- tests for the supported scenarios

 Issues:
 - Show a loader when locking the device with long press on T2B1